Sequoia/loopback-json-schemas/README.md

 }
 ```

+:warning: **Your editor or IDE must support `$ref`s for JSONSchema!** [Not all do.](https://github.com/bali182/autocomplete-json/issues/64).

+If you use a different tool than VSCode and it works with JSONSchema (and `$ref`s!), please send a PR so I can list it here.
+[These tools](http://json-schema.org/implementations.html#editors) are worth trying!

 ## Method 3.
 Map schemas to file by **file paths** (VS Code)
 *:information_source: If you're using VSCode you may as well use method 1*